Vetspire/technical-interview-challenge/README.md

 and to properly handle database writes from multiple regions.
 Postgres would have somewhat simplified this step.

-Some mitigating factors that help this app be reliable even without tests:
+Some mitigating factors that help this app be reliable even without as many tests:
   - Typescript typing on the frontend helps check for a number of errors that would make it to runtime in Javascript
   - Serving the app directly from Phoenix means the frontend app availability is generally coupled to the API availability (though it's not impossible for the API to go down while someone already has the app loaded)